kairosity/mp4-lionize/README.md

             Shopping Bag ---> Checkout ---> Payment ---> Order Confirmation

-And then they are free to browse the application again.
+And then they are free to browse the application again it whatever manner they see fit.

 <br>